areguera/nethserver-7-freeradius/README.rst

 2. Configure supplicant devices (e.g., wireless stations) to send authentication requests to authenticator devices.

-3. Communicate final users (e.g., using the e-mail system) the credentials they must use in order to access the network.
+3. Communicate final users (e.g., using a sealed letter) the credentials they must use in order to access the network.

 Use Case